syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/MultiLevelLabels.md

 documentation: ug
 ---

-# Multi-level Labels in ASP.NET MVC PivotChart Control
+# Multi-level Labels in ASP.NET MVC PivotChart

 Multi-level labels allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the expander present in the OlapChart.